bondarukoleh/java_playground/info/moreAdvanced.md

 of Collection framework.
 LIST - when sequence matters, `indexes`, `duplicates`.
 Lists know where elements are in the list.
 You can have more than one element referencing the same object.
 SET - when uniqueness matters, `no duplicates`.
-Sets knows element is already in the collection.
+Set knows element is already in the collection.
 You can never have more than one element referencing the same object (or more than one element referencing two objects that are considered equal) MAP - when finding something `by key` matters, `key-value pairs`, `value duplicates`.
 You can have two keys that reference the same value, but you cannot have duplicate keys.
 Although keys are typically String names (so that you can make